raspberrypilearning/flatgame/en/step_1.md

 ## What you will make
 Flatgames are a cross between a video game and poetry.

-They have very simple game controls - where a player moves around a screen to explpre artwork, drawings and cut-out collages.
+They have very simple game controls - where a player moves around a screen to explore artwork, drawings and cut-out collages.

 Here is a flatgame about a beach:
 <div class="scratch-preview">